**Happy New Year from all of us at UDL**

 So as we have ignored the ancients from the east and their clever observations within animals’ characteristics we have now become them and in most cases less than them.
 I guess it was through not truly understanding the horoscope and only when realizing this we have tried to observe the animal wholly (unsuccessfully) to find our way back to purpose.

 Rather than observe the nature of nature through the animal kingdom, man has exploited choice and offered the world recklessness as freedom, justified by the animals’ limited choices.
-Even though a bird can fly west at any point in time, it flies east moving with the armadillos, badgers and whatever other animal feels conscious of the connected, collective decision–no vote needed.
+Even though a bird can fly west at any point in time, it flies east moving with the armadillos, badgers and whatever other animal feels conscious of the connected, collective wise decision–no vote needed.

 It’s an order and discipline that keeps it all going.
 But they do not try to duplicate each others mating habits or their hibernation laws as a part of this, they abide to the grander movement and leave the microcosmic culture of other creatures alone.